-I am a postdoctoral research associate in the Department of Natural Resource Ecology and Management, Iowa State University.
+I am an assistant professor of sustainable systems at the School of Agriculture, Communities and the Environment, Kentucky State University.
 I conduct research and teach in the areas of socio-ecological systems and human dimensions of natural resource management.

 My expertise lies in ecosystem services, natural resource management and policy, land-use change modeling, water resource conservation and management, and social-ecological system (SES) coupled with experience in human dimensions of natural resources.
 My academic research has trained me to integrate theories from social and natural sciences and use intensive fieldwork with complex modeling approaches to produce comprehensive research on social-ecological sustainability.